jonathanfunk/griddit/README.md

 ======

 ## Project
 Single page web application that displays top subreddit posts in a grid using Reddit API.
-My goal for this project is to allow the user to type in their favourite subreddit.
+Users have control over what subreddit they wish to display.

 ## Technology
 * Visual Studio Code Text Editor